-The sub-fund also excludes investment in companies carrying out business activities that are deemed harmful to the environment.
-This means it will not invest in in equities issued by companies with specified involvement in specific excluded activities ("Excluded Activities").
-Excluded Activities are explained below.
+In addition, the sub-fund will not invest in equities and equity equivalent securities of companies with specified involvement in specific excluded activities ("Excluded Activities"), that are listed below.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?